 There are 2 obvious routes to take.
 Let’s cover both options

-How to Negotiate the Price of your Art Prints even with a Fixed Price
+How to Bargain The Price of Your Art Prints Using a Fixed Price

 You can always stick a label on each item, sit back and relax.
 The customer can take it or leave it.

 The simplicity is tempting.
-It’s a passive approach which involves little input beyond a display and calculating the correct markup to earn a good profit.
+It’s a passive approach that involves little input beyond a display and calculating the correct markup to earn a good profit.

 It works if you have many and varied items for sale.
 Customers tend to assume that prices will differ across the board and will want to know what prices you’re asking.